altexdim/sourcemod-plugin-gungame/README.txt

         but with Knife Pro turned on, it still takes two knife kills to level up where it should only take one knife kill.
 Is there an option for this?
+    * Bug report:
+        When set "NadeBonus" "deagle" in gungame.config.txt i get it only gives 7 bullets in the magnum and no reserve ammo.